Nunie123/data_engineering_on_gcp_book/ch_2_orchestration.md

-# Data Engineering on the Google Cloud Platform: Start to Finish
+# Up and Running: Data Engineering on the Google Cloud Platform
 The completely free E-Book for setting up and running a Data Engineering stack on Google Cloud Platform.

 NOTE: This book is currently incomplete.
 If you find errors or would like to fill in the gaps, read the [Contributions section](https://github.com/Nunie123/data_engineering_on_gcp_book#user-content-contributions).